NSF NOIRLab Scientific Acknowledgments

 CHARA Array time was granted through the NOIRLab community-access program (NOIRLab Prop.
 ID: XXXXX-XXXX ; PI: First Initial Last Name).

-The CHARA Array is funded by the National Science Foundation through NSF grant AST-1211129 and by Georgia State University through the College of Arts and Sciences.
+The CHARA Array is funded by the U.S. National Science Foundation through NSF grant AST-1211129 and by Georgia State University through the College of Arts and Sciences.

 For NOIRLab Prop.
 IDs and PIs: Search by semester(s) under Approved Programs Lists on NOIRLab Time Allocation Committee (TAC) OR contact the Tucson Headquarters LibrarianExample: (NOIRLab Prop.
 ID 2020A-0493; PI: L. Prato)